 Every indoor grow runs up against powdery mildew or spider mites or even mold at some point.
-Every.
-So how much do consumers need to worry about greenhouse pesticides?

 The indoor grow, on a massive scale, is not for amateurs.
 If you’re growing huge quantities of cannabis indoors, you’re probably going to need pesticides in your greenhouse.